Flack27/Runeterra/1 - Characters/NPC's/Major/Aethera, the Tending Light.md

 **The Fall of Icathia:** When Icathia rebelled against Shurima, Aethera watched with growing dread.
 As tensions escalated and the Icathians made their desperate choice to summon the Void, she descended to stop the catastrophe.
 She witnessed the people she had nurtured for centuries willingly open a door that should never be opened, summoning oblivion itself.
 The Ascended warriors who came to stop the breach were driven mad by what they fought.
 The land was consumed, twisted, corrupted beyond recognition.

 Aethera dove into the rift itself to contain it—saving the rest of Runeterra but condemning Icathia to isolation.
 In doing so, she was directly exposed to the raw essence of the Void.
 Unlike mortals who break quickly, her Celestial nature resisted the corruption, but could not fully reject it.
 She succeeded in her mission, but was forever changed.
+The Void exposure burned away her physical form, forcing her to retreat to the Celestial Realm to recover.

 **The Slow Corruption (~3000 years to ~800 years ago):** The Void infection worked slowly through her essence like spiritual poison.
 She continued her duties, but something fundamental had broken.
 She couldn't forget Icathia—couldn't stop asking _why_ they had done it.
 Over the following millennia, she witnessed the pattern repeat: